LYNCH·LLP

 • What is Sanjiv Shah's overall allowance rate?

-Allowance rates range from 0% to 86% across the examiner's art units with a substantial record.
+Allowance rates range from 0% to 86% across the examiner's art units, reflecting variation by specific assignment.

 ◈ RESPONDING TO AN OFFICE ACTION